The Doctor and Romana are en route to Gallifrey.

 Sue: So they can’t return Romana to Gallifrey?

 Me: He’s gone.

-Sue: He’s only in one story?
+Sue: He was only in this one story?
 Seriously?

-Me: You can’t say stuff like that.
+Me: You can’t say stuff like that, Sue!

 Sue: But you said…

-Sue: He’s so adorable.
+Sue: He is so adorable.

 Sue: I enjoyed that.
-The direction was excellent, some of the ideas were very interesting and the acting was pretty good, too.
+The direction was excellent, some of the ideas were very interesting, and the acting was pretty good, too.
 And I liked Adric.
 So there.